Relative energy deficiency in sport: Treatment

-Less exercise
+Decreasing energy expenditure

 Continued participation in training and competition depends on the physical and mental health of the athlete.
 Athletes who weigh less than 80 percent of their ideal body weight may not be able to safely participate.

-Persons with RED-S are often asked by health care providers to reduce the amount of time they spend exercising by 10-12 percent.
+Persons with RED-S are often asked by health care providers to reduce the amount of time they spend exercising by 10–12 percent.

-Eating more
+Increasing energy intake

 Low energy availability with or without eating disorders, functional hypothalamic amenorrhea, and osteoporosis, alone or in combination, pose significant health risks to physically active girls and women.
 Prevention, recognition, and treatment of these clinical conditions should be a priority of those who work with female athletes to ensure that they maximize the benefits of regular exercise.

 Patients are recommended to work with a dietician who can monitor their nutritional status and help the patient work towards a healthy goal weight.
 Patients should also meet with a psychiatrist or psychologist to address the psychological aspects of the triad.
-Therefore, it is important that trainers and coaches are made aware of the athlete’s condition and be part of her recovery.
+Therefore, it is important that trainers and coaches are made aware of the athlete's condition and be part of her recovery.